 A few of our team after work with some of our spouses this fall in San Antonio.
 I love that even after work, we can share life together.

 Last winter I was working through some major decisions in my professional life.
 I had decided after much prayer and seeking of wise counsel that I would be resigning to make room for new leadership.
 I needed to determine the next step.
-I had begun making a few phone calls to friends to put the word out and begin waiting on the Lord.
+I had begun making a few phone calls to friends to put the word out.

 You’re Doing What?